 Petitioning to Have a Paternity Declaration Legally Invalidated or Rescinded

 You can have a paternity declaration rescinded if you need to, once the request to have this done is filed within 60 days of signing the declaration.
 The court can rule to invalidate the declaration after more time than that has gone by in some scenarios.
 If you can present the irrefutable results of a DNA test to the court, for example, those results can be clear evidence to support ruling a paternity declaration invalid.
 Be that as it may, it is well worth noting that family court judges are legally obligated to put a combination of factors under consideration before entering a decision on any paternity matter.
-In their choice of which to overturn – a paternity declaration that was signed by the presumed father in front of witnesses or the reliable outcome of a genetic test – the courts will additionally take the interest of the child into account.
+In their choice of which to overturn – a paternity declaration that was signed by the presumed father in front of witnesses or the reliable outcome of a genetic test – the courts will additionally take the best interest of the child into account.
 Also, the possibility that there may exist a deep connection between the child and the biological father is an important factor that judges are obligated to include in their ruling.

 When to Hire the Advocate